lukassnoek/introPy/intropy/config/ppsaw2.md

 For more information about the change detection paradigm, check out the article by [Rouder et al., (2011)](https://link.springer.com/article/10.3758%2Fs13423-011-0055-3)! {cite}`rouder2011measure`
 ```

 In this assignment, you will program a relatively simple version of the change detection task involving random strings of integers (e.g., `286931`).
-To give you an idea of how the experiment should look like, we created a "demo" Builder version of it, which is included in the materials: `intropy/config/change_detection.psyexp`.
+To give you an idea of how the experiment should look like, we created a "demo" Builder version of it, which is included in the materials.
+If you didn't download the materials already, please follow the instructions in the *Downloading the material* section on the [installation page](../getting_started/installation.md).

+In the unzipped folder (probably called *intropy*), there is another folder called *intropy*, which contains yet another folder called *config*.
+This folder contains a Builder experiment with the name `change_detection.psyexp` (so the full path is: `intropy/intropy/config/change_detection.psyexp`).

 :::{admonition,attention} ToDo
-Open the `change_detection.psyexp` file in the PsychoPy Builder interface and run the experiment.
+Open the `change_detection.psyexp` file in the PsychoPy Builder interface (*File* &rarr; *Open* &rarr; select the `change_detection.psyexp` file) and run the experiment.
 :::

 As you can see in the Builder, the experiment consists of the following elements: